-Thehas a gene coding for 1 of 16 possible haemagglutinin (HA) surface proteins and another coding for 1 of 9 possible neuraminidase (NA) surface proteins.
+The influenza A virus has a gene coding for 1 of 16 possible haemagglutinin (HA) surface proteins and another coding for 1 of 9 possible neuraminidase (NA) surface proteins.
 These are critical for the infection of host cells.
-Of the 144 possible combinations, only 3 have ever been found to infect humans: , , and .
-While it is rare for an to cross over to humans or other mammals, once it does so, it is highly capable of countering the immunity developed by its host, evolving through mutation (drift) and gene exchange with other circulating viruses (shift).
+Of the 144 possible combinations, only 3 have ever been found to infect humans: H1N1, H2N2, and H3N2.
+While it is rare for an influenza A virus to cross over to humans or other mammals, once it does so, it is highly capable of countering the immunity developed by its host, evolving through mutation (drift) and gene exchange with other circulating viruses (shift).

-In this way, thevirus and its descendants have undergone a century of evolution as they have competed against the human immune system.
-Almost all cases are now caused by descendants of 1918 , from the 2009 to seasonal influenza that most of us experience.
+In this way, the 1918 influenza virus and its descendants have undergone a century of evolution as they have competed against the human immune system.
+Almost all influenza A cases are now caused by descendants of 1918 H1N1, from the 2009 swine flu outbreak to seasonal influenza that most of us experience.

-It remains to be seen whether the One study suggests that if duration of immunity to SARS-CoV-2 is similar to other related , then recurrent outbreaks are likely.responsible for the current pandemic will have a similar legacy.
-While Sars-Cov-2 appears to mutate more slowly than , the likelihood of Covid entering regular circulation alongside other human depends largely on how long immunity lasts, a question that has still not been fully answered.
+It remains to be seen whether the coronavirus responsible for the current pandemic will have a similar legacy.
+While Sars-Cov-2 appears to mutate more slowly than influenza, the likelihood of Covid entering regular circulation alongside other human coronaviruses depends largely on how long immunity lasts, a question that has still not been fully answered.
+One study suggests that if duration of immunity to SARS-CoV-2 is similar to other related coronaviruses, then recurrent outbreaks are likely.

 The Persistent Legacy of the 1918 Influenza Virus: DOI: 10.1056/NEJMp0904819

 1918 Influenza: the Mother of All Pandemics: doi: 10.3201/eid1201.050979